Dr. Charlie Eaton is an economic sociologist and associate professor at the University of California, Merced.

-I investigates the power of elites in politics and the economy, as well as policy and organizational strategies to rebalance power and wealth towards ordinary people.
-My book, Bankers in the Ivory Tower (University of Chicago Press, 2022), is about the relationship between financialization, inequalities in higher education, and the rise of private equity and hedge fund investors among US billionaires.
+Dr. Eaton investigates the power of elites in politics and the economy, as well as policy and organizational strategies to rebalance power and wealth towards ordinary people.
+His book, Bankers in the Ivory Tower (University of Chicago Press, 2022), is about the relationship between financialization, student debt, inequalities in higher education, and the rise of financiers among US billionaires.
 The book won the Pierre Bourdieu best book award from the American Sociological Association.

-My academic work has been published in American Sociological Review, Review of Financial Studies, Social Forces, Socio-Economic Review, Sociology of Education, Politics & Society, Research in Higher Education, Sociological Compass, and Socius.
+Dr. Eaton’s writing and research have been featured by the New York Times, Washington Post, LA Times, Wall Street Journal, New York Review of Books, Los Angeles Review of Books, Marketplace, CBS, CNN, and PBS.
+His academic research has been published in journals across the social sciences, including American Sociological Review, Review of Financial Studies, Social Forces, Socio-Economic Review, Sociology of Education, Politics & Society, P.S.
+Political Science and Politics, Research in Higher Education, Sociological Compass, and Socius.

 What is Axis of Oligarchy